ak292/discord-management-bot/README.md

 1. Run npm install
 2. Run npm start
-3. Navigate to localhost:3000 in your browser
+3. Navigate to localhost:3000 in your browser to see the dashboard created using Node/Express.
+At this point, the bot will automatically be up and running in your Discord server as well, waiting for you to input a CSV file and interact with it.